Toxins May Be Stopping You From Losing Weight

 6. Minimize exposure

 Prevention is always your first line of both offense and defense.
 Avoid household cleaners, building materials, plastics, processed foods, and other places toxins linger.
 A good place to start is with the Environmental Working Group (EWG), which provides a wealth of information including identifying toxins in your life.
+Learn more about the importance of minimizing toxins from MaxLiving.

 7. Drink plenty of clean water